San Miguel Beermen: Background

-San Miguel had a basketball team in the pre-war Manila Industrial and Commercial Athletic Association (MICAA).
-The commercial league was similar to the UAAP and the NCAA where basketball was one of the various sports.
-There was MICAA competition for baseball, volleyball, football, among others, but basketball became the popular sport.
+Before the PBA, San Miguel had a basketball team in the Manila Industrial and Commercial Athletic Association (MICAA).
+The MICAA was a multi-sport league similar to collegiate leagues such as the UAAP and the NCAA, but basketball became the popular sport.

 The San Miguel Braves (or the Greenshirts) never won a MICAA title but they did figure in the championship three times.
 In the 1970s, San Miguel won two National Seniors titles in 1973 and 1976.
-The 1973 champion team were composed of Manny Paner, David Regullano, Estoy Estrada, Yoyong Martirez and a gangling 6'4" rookie slotman out of University of San Carlos by the name of Ramon Fernandez, who would later that year joined a new MICAA team Toyota Comets.
+The 1973 champion team were composed of Manny Paner, David Regullano, Estoy Estrada, Yoyong Martirez and Ramon Fernandez, who later that year joined a new MICAA team Toyota Comets.

 San Miguel was one of the nine companies which formed the first professional basketball league outside of the United States known as the Philippine Basketball Association in 1975.